Harry Pratt Judson Distinguished Service Professor Emeritus

 Mrs. Gray was one of twelve distinguished foreign-born Americans to receive the Medal of Liberty from President Reagan at ceremonies marking the rekindling of the Statue of Liberty's lamp in 1986.
 In 1991 she received the Presidential Medal of Freedom, the nation's highest civilian award, from President Bush.
 Among a number of other awards she has received the Jefferson Medal of the American Philosophical Society and the National Humanities Award in 1993.
 In 1996 Mrs. Gray received the University of Chicago's Quantrell Award for Excellence in Undergraduate Teaching and in 2006 the Newberry Library Award.
 In 2008 she received the Chicago History Maker Award of the Chicago History Museum.

-Mrs. Gray’s most recent publication is Searching for Utopia: Universities and Their Histories (Berkeley: University of California Press, 2011).
+Mrs. Gray’s most recent publications are Searching for Utopia: Universities and Their Histories (Berkeley: University of California Press, 2011) and An Academic Life: A Memoir (Princeton, 2018).

 October 25, 1930, Heidelberg, Germany